 1. You are entitled to the statutory 10-week maternity leave

-Pregnant women working in Hong Kong are entitled to a continuous period of 10 weeks’ maternity leave.
+Pregnant women working in Hong Kong are entitled to a continuous period of 10 weeks’ maternity leave (to be increased to 14 weeks under the Government’s proposal).
 Employment Ordinance, Cap.
 57 ensures that you have the right to maternity leave if you are employed under a continuous contract (defined as a minimum of 18 hours per week for 4 weeks or more) immediately before the commencement of your maternity leave.

 2. Your employer cannot terminate you